This post may contain affiliate links. Read the full disclosure

 We have put together the essential list of things to do in Yamba, including tips for visiting with kids and things you should consider when planning your trip to the underrated New South Wales coastal town.

-Yamba has grown in popularity as a holiday destination due to its proximity to the rainforest and beautiful campgrounds, and of course, the glorious beaches!
+Yamba is a must-visit in NSW as a coastal holiday destination due to its proximity to the rainforest and beautiful campgrounds, and of course, the glorious beaches!
 It should be an essential stop on your East Coast of Australia road trip!

 Yamba is located around 3 and a half hours from Brisbane, and around 8 hours north of Sydney.